prometheusresearch/baseline-codebase/src/rex.assessment_import/test/test_export_template.rst

 .. contents:: Table of Contents

-Function ``export_template`` is used to export instrument template as bunch of csv files or as xls file.
+Function ``export_template`` is used to export instrument as ImportPackage object.
-The function expects one mandatory parameter ``instrument_uid``, and four optional parameters:
+The function expects one mandatory parameter ``instrument_uid``, and the next optional parameters:
-``version`` - instrument version, latest version by default, ``output`` - path to directory to save template, by default current directory, ``format`` - csv or xls is expected, csv by default, ``verbose`` - boolean value indicates if log are shown, False by default.
+``version`` - instrument version, latest version by default, ``verbose`` - boolean value indicates if log are shown, False by default.
+``user`` - user initiator of instrument export.

 ::

-  >>> import os
   >>> from rex.core import Rex
   >>> from rex.assessment_import import export_template